A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Methodology

-CIDDS-001 is a publicly available dataset created by Coburg University in 2017 \cite{Ring2017}.
-It is a flow-based dataset containing real and simulated traffic collected in a four week period.
-For each observation, there are 11 correspondent features extracted by \textit{NetFlow}.
-These features consist of flow header information, such as \textit{Source IP}, \textit{Destination IP}, \textit{Source port}, \textit{Destination port}, and \textit{Protocol}; and empirical attributes such as \textit{Duration}, \textit{Number of transmitted packets}, \textit{Number of transmitted bytes}, \textit{Flags}, and \textit{Date first seen}.
-In this work, we only used the simulated environment, from weeks 1 to 4.
-From these weeks, we removed the features \textit{Source IP}, \textit{Destination IP} and \textit{Date first seen} because of their identifier nature that does not characterize traffic content.

 CICIDS2017 \cite{Sharafaldin2018} is a dataset created by the University of New Brunswick in 2017.
 It contains simulated traffic in packet-based and bidirectional flow-based format.
+CICIDS2017 includes the most up-to-date attacks as well as benign traffic, providing an environment that resembles real networks.
+The dataset was made available in two formats: the original PCAP files and CSV files, which resulted from the extraction of 80 features from these PCAPs by CICFlowMeter.
+These features consist of flow header information, such as \textit{Source IP}, \textit{Destination IP}, \textit{Source port}, \textit{Destination port} and \textit{Protocol}; and empirical attributes such as \textit{Duration}, \textit{Number of transmitted packets}, \textit{Number of transmitted bytes}, \textit{Flags}, and \textit{Date first seen}.
+It is worth mentioning that we considered all the available features returned by the CICFlowMeter\footnote{CICFlowMeter GitHub - https://github.com/CanadianInstituteForCybersecurity/CICFlowMeter} tool without changes, \ie we considered 87 network features gathered, for example, protocol in use, average packet length, and flow duration.

-For each observation there are 88 features, with 80 of them extracted by CICFlowMeter.
-As in CIDDS-001, these features can be divided into flow header information and observed data.
-In our experiments, the features \textit{Flow ID, Source IP, Destination IP} and \textit{Time stamp} were removed, because they only make sense in the emulated environment and are not informative regarding the traffic nature.
-In this dataset, we combined the classes Web Attack-Brute Force, Web Attack-XSS, and Web Attack-Sql Injection into one class called Web Attack, as did \cite{Toupas2019}, because the behavior of flows of these classes is practically the same at the network level.
+In the first experiment, comparing EFC with DT, MLP and SVM, we used the dataset with its original attributes and performed the following pre-processing steps.
+The features \textit{Flow ID, Source IP, Destination IP} and \textit{Time stamp} were removed, because they only make sense in the emulated environment and are not informative regarding the traffic nature.
+We also combined the classes \textit{Web Attack-Brute Force}, \textit{Web Attack-XSS} and \textit{Web Attack-Sql Injection} into one class called \textit{Web Attack}, as did Zhang et al. \cite{Zhang2021}, because the behavior of flows of these classes is practically the same at the network level.
+After that, we encoded the labels and the symbolic features using ordinal encoding and normalized the continuous features by their maximum absolute value so that they fit in the range $[-1, 1]$.
+For EFC only, we added a final discretization step.
+The partitioning of the train and test sets was done to perform a 5-fold cross-validation in the whole dataset.
+Lastly, we undersampled the training sets to avoid data imbalance problems, restricting to 5.000 instances the classes that had more than this.